 I am directly commissioned by some Local Authorities, schools and colleges to provide the speech and language therapy specified for an individual child or young person on their Education, Health and Care Plan.
 I also work in partnership with schools and colleges to enhance their Special Educational Needs and Disability (SEND) local offer.

 This service is fully negotiated and unique to the setting and its learners.
-It often involves promoting a communication and dyslexia friendly learning environment and facilitating targeted provision for learners with language, communication and social learning needs in addition to therapy and assessment with specific learners.
+It often involves promoting an anxiety-free, communication and dyslexia friendly learning environment and facilitating targeted provision for learners with language, communication and social learning needs in addition to therapy and assessment with specific learners.

 I have been so impressed with all you have done and with your thorough approach to each and every facet of your work.

 My approach to continuing professional development is responsive to the structure and needs of different organisations.
-I have extensive experience of designing customised training for entire school staff to individual team members and everything in-between.
+I have extensive experience of providing accredited training and also designing customised training in schools.
 I also offer workshops and short courses for students to attend with a parent, carer or older sibling.

 Sarah has been a wonderful tutor.
 She explained the course in excellent detail and was always available to help in any way possible.
 Everyone felt comfortable to be involved and ask questions.